 Total Surface Contact ThreadsTM (TSCTsTM) are a new genre of threaded connections, with inherent properties

-that resist loosening, fatigue, corrosion, and have been shown to be over 25% stronger
+that resist loosening, fatigue, corrosion, and have been shown to be over

 than traditional threads (US fastener journal).
 There are several types of TSCTs, each with a number of geometric parameters